gustaoliv/gustaoliv/README.md

 ### Hello!
 My name is Gustavo Oliveira 👋

 - ⚙ Systems Engineering Student
+- 👩‍💻 Developer in early career looking to learn.
 - 📊 Interested in Python and Data Science

 <div>